TheRenegadeCoder/sample-programs-website/sources/languages/d/description.md

-If you haven’t heard of D, I’m hardly surprised.
-After all, it’s not exactly a popular language.
+If you havenâ€™t heard of D, Iâ€™m hardly surprised.
+After all, itâ€™s not exactly a popular language.
 In fact, it currently ranks 39th by popularity on GitHub.
 For reference, languages ahead of D include Visual Basic .NET (31st), Haskell (21st), Swift (18th), and C (8th).